ShijiZ/EmotionDetection/README.md

 # EmotionDetection
-This is the project of CS273A Winter.
+This repository is for the final project of UCI CS273A 2019 Winter.